Static ReadonlyDEFAULT_Default colors for log events, used if no custom colors are provided.

 ExcelScript.Range where log messages will be written.
 Must be a single cell range and

-not null
+not null or undefined.

-types to hex color codes for the font colors.
+Optional.
+A map of LOG_EVENT types to hex color codes for the font colors.

-If not provided, defaults to the predefined colors in DEFAULT_EVENT_FONTS
+If not provided, defaults to the predefined colors in DEFAULT_EVENT_FONTS.

 The user can provide just the colors they want to customize,

 the rest will use the default colors.
-These colors can be defined with or without #
+These colors can be defined with or without # prefix.

-The singleton ExcelAppender
+The singleton ExcelAppender instance.

 ScriptError if:

-was not defined or if the range covers multiple cellsconst range = workbook.getWorksheet("Log").getRange("A1")
+msgCellRng was not defined or if the range covers multiple cellsconst range = workbook.getWorksheet("Log").getRange("A1")

 let excelAppender = ExcelAppender.getInstance(range)